 The Shape Up Method and scrum can both be beneficial for the right business.
 Considering your goals for the product development process can help you determine which option is likely to be the best fit for your company at any given time.

 Scrum cycles are generally much shorter than Shape Up cycles.
 This can make completing a project within an ideal time frame more challenging.
-Shape Up also provides more feedback throughout the development process, while scrum incorporates product backlogs and provides more scaling options for growing companies.
+Shape Up also provides more feedback throughout the development process, while incorporates product backlogs and provides more scaling options for growing companies.

 Shaping and refinement are not the same thing—although they have similar end goals.